psthantsha/digiTechAutoAssessmentAPIAndWeb/README.md

 # ABSA
 # APIProject

-This is an assessment for absa CIB - Digital Tech - API Test Automation Role
+This is an assessment for ABSA CIB - Digital Tech - API Test Automation Role

 Framework: Reset-Assured with TestNG and Cucumber Maven project.